Alex Murdaugh to appeal guilty verdict as defence gripes about case after sentencing

 While Paul was facing felony charges over the crash, Murdaugh was being sued by the Beach family, and their attorney had filed a motion to compel to gain access to his finances.

-Mr Griffin said this motive was “illogical and ludicrous” and that there “really was no evidnce linking” the financial crimes to the murders.
+Mr Griffin said this motive was “illogical and ludicrous” and that there “really was no evidnece linking” the financial crimes to the murders.

 “We believe that was an erroneous decision” to allow that evidence in the trial, he said.